The Master of Entrepreneurship specialises in providing students with the knowledge and skills needed to:

 Kassar Taleb - 2017 cohort, Australia Post Scholarship Recipient.

 If you are a domestic student, you may be eligible for financial assistance from the Australian Government.
 HECS-HELP is a loan from the government that pays for your tuition fees.
 You don't have to pay anything back until you start work.
+You may also be eligible to apply for income support via the Government's Austudy/Youth Allowance.

 The program is delivered in the incredible settings of the Wade Institute building.
 Located in the beautiful gardens at Ormond College, it is a cutting-edge learning space that will be your base for an extraordinary year of discovery.